Croatian Vineyards and Villages of Undiscovered Istria

 -

-There is something magical in Istria, the largest Croatian peninsula, immersed in the blue of the Adriatic.
-Its green forests, historic hilltop towns, vineyards, olive groves and gentle rivers are a perfect combination of the beauty of nature, history and culture.
-When you add to this the seductive tastes of excellent Istrian wines, you just know that this is an area which offers you everything you need.
+There is something very special about Istria - the largest Croatian peninsula - immersed as it is in the azure blue of the sublime Adriatic Sea.
+Its rich forests, historic hilltop towns, verdant vineyards, aromatic olive groves, and gentle rivers provide the perfect combination of nature, history, and culture.
+Add to this the seductive taste of the immaculate Istrian wines, and Croatia is bound to capture your heart.

-Enjoy an easy bike ride and explore Istria, passing through the hidden medieval towns of Grožnjan, Oprtalj, Motovun, and the former Roman colony of Poreč whose charm will leave you breathless.
-Passing through a landscape of hills framed by rivers, with forests, vineyards and olive groves, you’ll enjoy every moment.
-Take a break at the winemakers and taste indigenous wines such as Malvasia and Teran, treat yourself to tasty delicacies and experience all the charms of Istria, this exciting Croatian wine region.
+Passing onwards, you'll glide through a landscape of gorgeous green hills framed by rivers, forests, vineyards, and olive groves, and you'll enjoy every moment.
+Take a break at the winemakers and tantalize your taste buds with indigenous wines like Malvasia and Teran, treating yourself to tasty delicacies on the side.

 Highlights